vrjbhvsr/linux_for_DevOps_Practice/Week_4/Readme.md

 ### What is IP address?

-Ip adress is a **unique identifier** assigned to **every devie** connected to a **network**.
+Ip adress is a **unique identifier** assigned to **every device** connected to a **network**.
 It is short for Interent Protocol Address.
 The data on the internet with the help of ip address can know where to go such as to computers, a server, a website.

 ### Why do we need IP Address?